ofdryads/miniageOS/README.md

 # MineageOS
-A stripped-down "dumbphone" mod of LineageOS
+A stripped-down "dumbphone" mod of LineageOS (mini-LineageOS)

 It does not have:
 - A browser